Trump says he doesn’t need China trade deal before election

 “I’m not looking for a partial deal, I’m looking for a complete deal,” Trump said during a press conference with Australian Prime Minister Scott Morrison.

+For more than a year, the world’s two largest economies have been locked in a high-stakes duel marked by Trump’s escalating penalties on Chinese goods and Beijing’s retaliatory tariffs.

-Trump says voters understand the “spat” between the U.S. and China and insist the ongoing trade war won’t hamper his reelection chances, but he conceded that reaching an agreement “would probably be a positive” for his campaign.
+Trump said voters understand the “spat” between the U.S. and China and insist the ongoing trade war won’t hamper his reelection chances, but he conceded that reaching an agreement “would probably be a positive” for his campaign.

 Trump continued to try to paint a dark picture of the Chinese economy ahead of talks that resume next month in Washington.
+Negotiators from the two countries are also engaging in discussions over the next two weeks to lay the groundwork for the October session.

 “China is being affected very badly.
 We’re not,” Trump insisted.